flexera-public/policy_templates/security/storage/aws/public_buckets/README.md

 ### What it does

 This Policy Template will check your account for Amazon S3 buckets with public permission.

-It takes the following parameter:
+### Input Parameters

+This policy has the following input parameters required when launching the policy.

-- `Email addresses of the recipients you wish to notify` - Email to alert when it finds S3 buckets that meet the criteria.
+- *Email addresses of the recipients you wish to notify* - Example: noreply@example.co

+### Policy Actions

+The following policy actions are taken on any resources found to be out of compliance.

+- Send an email report

 #### Slack Channel Notification Support
 The policy includes optional support to send a notification to a slack channel when an anomaly is detected.